nodejs/node/doc/api/crypto.md

 The value must be either a `'latin1'` encoded string, a [`Buffer`][], a `TypedArray`, or a `DataView`.

+<strong class="critical">This function is semantically insecure for all
+supported ciphers and fatally flawed for ciphers in counter mode (such as CTR, GCM, or CCM).</strong>

 The implementation of `crypto.createCipher()` derives keys using the OpenSSL function [`EVP_BytesToKey`][] with the digest algorithm set to MD5, one iteration, and no salt.
 The lack of salt allows dictionary attacks as the same